Large Magellanic Cloud: History of observation

 Both the Large and Small Magellanic Clouds have been easily visible for southern nighttime observers well back into prehistory.
 It has been claimed that the first known written mention of the Large Magellanic Cloud was by the Persian astronomer 'Abd al-Rahman al-Sufi Shirazi (later known in Europe as "Azophi"), which he referred to as Al Bakr, the White Ox, in his Book of Fixed Stars around 964 AD.
 However, this seems to be a misunderstanding of a reference to some stars south of Canopus which he admits he had not seen.

-The first confirmed recorded observation was in 1503–1504 by Amerigo Vespucci in a letter about his third voyage.
-He mentioned "three Canopes[sic], two bright and one obscure"; "bright" refers to the two Magellanic Clouds, and "obscure" refers to the Coalsack.
+The first confirmed recorded observation was in a letter written in 1502 by Amerigo Vespucci after his second voyage.
+He mentioned "three Canopi[sic], two bright and one obscure"; "bright" refers to the two Magellanic Clouds, and "obscure" refers to the Coalsack.